-Cerebrovascular disease includes: stroke, brain aneurysms, arteriovenous malformations (AVMs) and cavernous malformations.
+Cerebrovascular disease includes stroke, brain aneurysms, arteriovenous malformations (AVMs) and cavernous malformations.

 Stroke is a leading cause of serious and long-term disability.
 Each year about 700,000 people suffer a new or recurrent stroke in the United States.
 Over 150,000 of these people die, making stroke the third leading cause of death.
 About 5.7 million stroke survivors are alive today, many of them with permanent stroke-related disabilities.

 Many advances have been made that can arrest or reverse the effects of stroke in some patients.
-Cerebrovascular abnormalities, including brain aneurysms, arteriovenous malformations (AVMs) and cavernous malformations, are just a few conditions that often cause stroke.
-These conditions require an immediate evaluation and potentially treatment by an experienced cerebrovascular team to obtain a maximal benefit to patients.
+Cerebrovascular abnormalities, including brain aneurysms, arteriovenous malformations (AVMs) and cavernous malformations, are just a few conditions that often cause a stroke.
+These conditions require immediate evaluation and potentially treatment by an experienced cerebrovascular team to obtain a maximal benefit to patients.
 Innovative approaches in interventional and surgical techniques and advancements in pharmacological strategies are helping to make a significant difference in clinical outcomes for patients.
-While timing still remains the key determinant, having the advanced technology and expertise are fundamental to minimize an existing and prevent further stroke damage.
+While timing still remains the key determinant, having advanced technology and expertise are fundamental to minimize an existing and prevent further stroke damage.

 A brain aneurysm is a weak bulging spot on the wall of a brain artery; very much like a thin balloon or weak spot on an inner tube.
 Aneurysms form silently from wear and tear on the arteries, and sometimes can form from injury, infection, or inherited tendency.
 Aneurysms can be discovered before rupture or after rupture.
-Aneurysms that are discovered before rupture are often discovered incidentally in looking at the brain for another reason; these aneurysm may or may not need to be treated depending on a variety of factors.
+Aneurysms that are discovered before rupture are often discovered incidentally in looking at the brain for another reason; these aneurysms may or may not need to be treated depending on a variety of factors.
 Aneurysms that have bled or ruptured all require urgent treatment.

 Where is a Brain Aneurysm Located?